MortenGregersen/Bagbutik/README.md

 > See [Creating API Keys for App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api) for how to create your keys.

-Here is a basic example for fetching all bundle IDs for iOS apps including related profiles sorted by seed ID and the ID itself descending.
+Here is a basic example for fetching all bundle IDs for iOS apps including related profiles sorted by seed ID and the bundle ID itself descending.

 ```swift
 let privateKey = """